Ask anyone who’s successful: “What’s your morning routine?” and they almost always have a very specific answer.

 All of the intelligence and potential in the world won’t amount to anything without motivation.
 Without motivation, you’ll just sit around and think all day without actually taking action.

 Motivation is your reason for pushing yourself.
 It’s your reason for doing what you do.
 Without it, you become a shell of a man.
 Motivation can come from your family, it can come from a desire to change the world, or from a burning passion for your craft.
 Motivation is different for every individual.

 Steve Jobs was motivated to humanize the realm of technology through developing user-friendly, aesthetically pleasing computers and handheld devices.

-Tony Robins is motivated to help others improve their lives—he accomplishes this by teaching seminars, coaching individual clients, and writing books.
+Tony Robbins is motivated to help others improve their lives—he accomplishes this by teaching seminars, coaching individual clients, and writing books.

 Jordan Belfort was motivated to make obscene amounts of money—he accomplished this by scamming countless people.

 Motivation can come from a negative place or a positive place, and it can manifest in an almost unlimited number of forms.
 But one thing is for sure: if you aren’t motivated, you won’t achieve what you want in life.

 That’s why cultivating motivation first thing in the morning is so important.
 If you kickstart your day with a surge of motivation, it’ll be way easier to slug things out until the end.

 Before I delve into how you can make your own perfect morning routine, I want to offer you a gift: my very own morning routine.